-We have reviewed the accompanying condensed interim consolidated financial statements of the Racing Force Group (the "group"), comprising the condensed consolidated statement of financial position, the condensed consolidated statement of profit and loss, the condensed consolidated statement of profit or loss and other comprehensive income, the condensed consolidated statement of changes in equity, the condensed consolidated statement of cash flows and notes thereto, as at and for the six months ended 30 June 2021.
-The parent's directors are responsible for the preparation of these condensed interim consolidated financial statements in accordance with the International Financial Reporting Standard applicable to interim financial reporting (IAS 34), endorsed by the European Union.
-Our responsibility is to express a conclusion on these condensed interim consolidated financial statements based on our review.
+We have audited the consolidated financial statements of the Racing Force Group (formerly OMP Racing Group, the "group") at 31 December 2021, comprising the consolidated balance sheet, consolidated income statement, consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity, consolidated statement of cash flows and notes thereto, which include a summary of the significant accounting policies.

+In our opinion, the consolidated financial statements give a true and fair view of the financial position of the Racing Force Group as at 31 December 2021 and of its financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standards endorsed by the European Union.